KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 **Possible Solution Approaches**

+It's possible to solve for this on a case by case basis.
+For instance, you can check to see if the child records were created before creating them.
+However, that eats up governor limits, and implementing that type of logic in multiple triggers would further consume already scare resources.
+What I'm exploring here however are more generic solutions that don't require performing DML operations or queries.

-I explored three different ideas for solving for this.
+I explored three different ideas for solving for these challenges.
 All ideas extend on the solution in AccountTriggerHandler3.cls, but keep in mind that static variables don't get rolled back when Salesforce does error handling in a partial success operation, and re-runs the trigger with a subset of records.

 *AccountTriggerHandler4.cls*
 * Summary